 Mentorship programs boost employee retention, which is an important metric for any business.
 Research from Deloitte indicates that millennials who intend to stay in their roles for more than five years are 68 percent more likely to have a mentor.
 One reason for this is that employees’ frustrations can be detected and addressed earlier when they have a mentor to turn to for guidance.
 Accountability also improves with the presence of mentorship programs.
 Employees are 70 percent more likely to achieve their goals if they share them with a mentor.

 The relationship is mutually beneficial for mentees and mentors.
 Mentees gain valuable knowledge and guidance, while mentors learn new leadership skills to help them grow their own careers.
 The cycle feeds itself, which provides long-term benefits to an organization.
 The vast majority (89 percent) of people who have gone through a mentorship program are likely to mentor others, positioning millennials to become mentors for the next generation of employees

 Introducing Mentorship in Your Organization

 Mentorship programs require genuine effort from all participants, but this is what makes them so effective.
 When employees and leaders make individual personal connections, the results are powerful.
 When considering a new job, millennials tend to look for companies that are willing to make an investment in them, and a mentorship program is a strong indicator that they will get the type of individual attention they are seeking.

 It’s also important to provide the necessary resources for mentors.
 When introducing a mentorship program or bringing new mentors in, the leaders in your organization will need to be trained on coaching skills.
 Being a mentor might be a new role for them, and leaders cannot be expected to develop these essential skills on their own.
-A good place to start is our free resource, A Practical Guide to Coaching Your Team.
+For that reason, training and development will be essential to their success.